 Many sponsors allow no-cost extensions in the event that a sponsored program cannot be completed in the original award period.
 No additional funds will be provided to UWM during this period; it is simply additional time for the PI to finalize remaining project tasks.
 No-cost extensions typically are available for an additional 12 months.

 No-cost extensions may NOT be granted in order to simply expend funds.
-All no-cost extensions must be appropriately justified within the context of the original scope of work and require approval from the PI’s dean or department chair.
+All no-cost extensions must be appropriately justified within the context of the original scope of work and require approval from the co-PI’s dean and/or department chair.
 All no-cost extensions requests are reviewed by the Office of Sponsored Programs prior to submission to the sponsor.

 Payments to Research Subjects